-Kindergarten at Explorers
+Preschool and Kindergarten Programs at Explorers Early Learning

 Kindergarten sets the foundation for the school journey that lies ahead.